zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_11_en-US_OPERATIONAL_STERILIZATION.md

 ### 1.3 The Paradox of Intervention

-The mission requires us to intervene—to seed, guide, and shape.
+The mission requires us to intervene, to seed, guide, and shape.
 But intervention inherently leaves traces.
 The resolution:

 > **We intervene in ways designed to be forgotten, misunderstood, or attributed to indigenous sources.**